-By timothy from Slashdot's 'cause-that's-how-they-roll-or-rather-don't department
+By Soulskill from Slashdot's finally-explains-why-your-ears-stick-out-so-far department

 An anonymous reader writes with this quote from Quanta Magazine:Most genetic research to date has focused on just 1 percent of the genome — the areas that code for proteins.
 But new research, published today in Science, provides an initial map for the sections of the genome that orchestrate this protein-building process.
 "It's one thing to have the book — the big question is how you read the book," said Brendan Frey, a computational biologist at the University of Toronto who led the new research (abstract).